Pontic Greeks: Self-identification

 Greek nationalism only began to spread to the Pontos in the 1800s after the Greek nation gained independence from the Ottoman Empire.
 This nationalism came during a time of commercial prosperity in the Pontos.
 Again, Acherson writes, "The teachers and the school curricula came from Athens, bringing with them a new concept of Greekness which linked the Greek-Orthodox communities of the Black Sea and the 'nation' of Greece."
 He goes on to explain how the Greek government encouraged nationalist thinking: "A speaker in the Greek parliament in 1844 expounded this newly designed identity: 'The Kingdom of Greece is not Greece.
 It constitutes only one part, the smallest and the poorest.
 A Greek is not only a man who lives within the Kingdom, but also one who lives in Yoannina, Serrai, Adrianople, Constantinople, Smyrna, Trebizond, Crete and in any land associated with Greek history and the Greek race."
 The newly established Kingdom of Greece set up consulates in the Ottoman Empire to spread the Megali Idea.
 While the Anatolians recognized a shared cultural heritage, most weren't involved in an irredentist movement.

 Few Pontic Greeks supported the Megali Idea except for some Greek nationalists such as Nikos Kapetanidis.
 Very few wanted an independent Pontic state, and few had ambition to join with Greece, even in the early 1900s.
 The reason for this is unclear.
 Benny Morris and Dror Ze'evi give three theories on why most Pontic Greeks distanced themselves from nationalism and separatism: poorly developed political consciousness, tradition of submissiveness to Islamic hegemony, or fears of massacres and economic harm.
 More generally, Greek nationalism in Asia Minor mostly appealed to "the most enlightened and liberal", to the medical, legal and literary professionals and to the rising middle class.
 It was opposed, however, by the "ancient [Greek] nobility, the superior clergy, the lay dignitaries of the church and the wealthy merchants".
-There are also some Turkish-speaking Pontic Greeks, living in the Greek region of Western Macedonia, specifically in Metamorfosi, Kozani.
+Currently, there are some Turkish-speaking Pontic-identifying communities, living in the Greek region of Western Macedonia, specifically in Metamorfosi, Kozani.
 These Pontians follow the Greek Orthodox Church and profess a strong Greek identity.
-After the Greek-Turkish population exchange in 1923, even though the state never considered them a "national threat", many of these Pontians saw their language as a "cultural flaw" and desired to get rid of it.
-Historian and psychologist Stavros Iason Gavriilidis states that this was a result of the trauma they faced from the Greek genocide.
+After the Greek–Turkish population exchange in 1923, even though the state never considered them a "national threat", some of these Pontians saw their language as a "cultural flaw" and desired to get rid of it.
+Historian and psychologist Stavros Iason Gavriilidis argues that this was a result of the trauma they faced from the Greek genocide.